 Future Talent Learning commits to signposting clearly in the induction materials and throughout the programme what to do if a learner wishes to self-refer and/or if an employer, coach or other learner is worried or concerned about someone else on one of our learning programmes.
 In this case, they are advised to contact their coach immediately who will pass the concern on to the Safeguarding Team using the process as set out in the Safeguarding, Prevent & Safer Recruitment Policy.
-Once we have investigated concerns, the Safeguarding Team will determine the most appropriate course of action in consultation with the learner's employer and may refer to the Channel programme.
+Once we have investigated concerns, the Safeguarding Team will determine the most appropriate course of action in consultation with the learner's employer and may refer to local authority safeguarding teams or the police for consideration for the Channel programme.